-The 7th Edition of the MLA Handbook for Writers of Research Papers combines the book with access to the handbook at the MLA site.
+The 7th Edition of the MLA Handbook for Writers of Research Papers combines the book with web access to the handbook at the MLA site.
 At the website you have over 200 examples of different portions of the situations you may run into writing your papers.
-You also have the ability to search the entire handbook for whatever you need information on.
+You also have the ability to search the entire handbook for whatever situation you need information on.
 Parentheticals, Works Cited, Plagiarism, how to keep up with sources in a long document--all you need to write a great paper is in the MLA Handbook.

 The MLA Handbook covers: